 Follow these directions and you’ll have the best ocean slime ever!
 If you need more help making slime, check out our printable slime guide, where you’ll find tips and tricks to making your slime perfect every time so you don’t have to waste ingredients.

-What you’ll need to make the best sparkling slime:
+What you’ll need to make under the sea slime:

 It’s also ideal for using with small toys, as it won’t cover the toys in sticky slime that is difficult to get off.